-'Avatar 2': Release Date, Casting and Plot Details - NME
+'Avatar 2': Everything we know about the upcoming sci-fi epic

 Where will it be filmed?

-The film will be shot in New Zealand – but has come at a steep price.
-The film studio will have to commit to over $500 million in costs and agree to host a world premiere in Wellington, New Zealand as dictated by the Government.
+The film was shot in New Zealand – but has come at a steep price.
+The film studio had to commit to over $500million in costs and agree to host a world premiere in Wellington, New Zealand as dictated by the government.

 What is the title of Avatar 2?